 Scleral contact lenses have a larger diameter than conventional contacts, but rather than sitting directly on the surface of the eye, they vault over the surface, leaving a gap between the cornea and the lens.
 Scleral lenses are a practical solution for addressing a number of issues which could make wearing regular contact lenses impractical or impossible.
 The space makes contact lens wear possible for patients who have corneal abnormalities such as keratoconus or have surgical scarring.
 It also acts as a reservoir for tear film, keeping it on the surface of the eyes for longer and improving the symptoms of dry eyes.

 Limbal fit contact lenses

-Limbal contact lenses are another type of specialty lens that falls between rigid gas permeable lenses and scleral varieties in terms of their size.
+Limbal contact lenses are another type of specialty lens that falls between rigid gas permeable lenses and scleral varieties in terms of their diameter.
 Their larger overall diameter helps to increase their stability on the surface of your eyes.
 They also offer minimal interference with the eyelids, which helps to ensure comfort and clarity of your vision.